krischer/dotfiles/README.md

-# My personal dotfile collection
+# YAY!
+Dotfiles.

-Central collection of my dotfiles.
+Repository of my personally used dotfiles mostly based around the triumvirate of vim, zsh and tmux.
+Should work on OSX and Linux (tested on Debian).

 ## Screenshot
 ![Result](http://i.imgur.com/cyqvg.png)